 Juvenile salmonids, including winter-run Chinook salmon, migrating downstream past the Red Bluff and Hamilton City intakes would be susceptible to entrainment through the fish screens if sufficiently small.
 Calculations suggest that a 1.75-mm opening would be effective at excluding juvenile salmonids of 22-mm standard length and greater (ICF International 2016: 5-103), which is around 25-mm fork length (FL).
-The Freeport Regional Water Authority’s intake on the Sacramento River has a similar design of fish screen to the Red Bluff and Hamilton City intakes, with a 1.75-mm vertical bar opening.
+The Freeport Regional Water Authority’s intake on the Sacramento River monitoring plan is based on the Anadromous Fish Screen Program’s Guidelines for Developing Post-Construction Evaluation and Assessment Plans, and Operations and Maintenance Plans (U.S. Fish and Wildlife Service 1999) has a similar design of fish screen to the Red Bluff and Hamilton City intakes, with a 1.75-mm vertical bar opening.
 The most comprehensive assessment of juvenile salmonid length distribution in the vicinity of the Red Bluff and Hamilton City intakes is from sampling at the Red Bluff Diversion Dam rotary screw traps.
-These data suggest a very small proportion of juvenile winter-run Chinook salmon would be of sufficiently small size to be susceptible to entrainment by the intakes’ diversions if occurring at the faces of the fish screens, given that very few fish were less than 30-mm FL (Figure length_WR).
-The very small proportion of juvenile winter-run sufficiently small-sized to potentially be susceptible to entrainment occurred in July/August (Figure length_WR), a time period during which the alternatives’ diversions generally would be very similar—or in some cases somewhat lower for Alternative 3—in magnitude to the NAA (Tables RB% and HC%).
-Entrainment risk would be expected to be similar between NAA and the alternatives for juvenile winter-run Chinook salmon.
-Entrainment would be monitored at the Red Bluff and Hamilton City intakes (see Appendix 2D).
+These data suggest a very small proportion of juvenile winter-run Chinook salmon would be of sufficiently small size to be susceptible to entrainment by the intakes’ diversions if occurring at the faces of the fish screens, given that very few fish were less than 30-mm FL (Figure 11-6).
+The very small proportion of juvenile winter-run sufficiently small-sized to potentially be susceptible to entrainment occurred in July/August (Figure 11-6), a period during which the diversions for Alternatives 1, 2, and 3 generally would be very similar—or in some cases somewhat lower for Alternative 3—in magnitude to the NAA (Tables 11-6 and 11-7).
+Entrainment risk would be expected to be similar between NAA and Alternatives 1, 2, and 3 for juvenile winter-run Chinook salmon.
+Entrainment would be monitored at the Red Bluff and Hamilton City intakes (Appendix 2D, Section 2D.6 Fish Monitoring and Technical Studies Plan and Adaptive Management for Diversions).